razvanandrei1974/Project-BDD-Automation-Testing/README.md

 ```

 ## 💻Scenario outlines

 Scenarios can be parametrized to cover multiple cases.
-These are called Scenario Outlines in Gherkin, and the variable templates are written using angular brackets.
+These are called Scenario Outlines in Gherkin, and the variable
+templates are written using angular brackets.

 Example :

 ## ▶️ Definition of test scenarios:

 1. Create _Features_ directory which includes the following files :

-  ## $${\color{green}login.features}$$
+### 🟢login.features

 ▶️ Functionality Menu Login with real and corect data.

 ```ruby
   Feature: Login Feature
   Background: